demisto/content/Packs/F5/Integrations/F5_ASM/README.md

 ### f5-asm-policy-methods-delete
 ***
-Delete a method from a certain policy
+Deletes a method from a given policy.

 #### Base Command